nismod/simim/README.md

 The primary case study for this work will be the proposed east-west arc [[1]](#references) (a.k.a.
 Cambridge-Milton Keynes-Oxford corridor).

-![East-west arc in the context of GB](doc/img/gb.png) _Figure 2.
+![East-west arc in the context of GB](doc/img/gb.png)

+_Figure 2.
 East-west arc in context of GB.
-LADs included subject to change._
+Cambridge, Milton Keynes and Oxford in red.
+LADs included in the arc are subject to change._

 # References
 [1] National Infrastructure Commission, 2017, [Growth Arc – Completed Study](https://www.nic.org.uk/our-work/growth-arc/)